We’re heading into the Easter weekend and I need a break. Something’s not feeling right.

 - Pick up the journal whenever I sit

-- Print out the journal prompts and stick it in the back
+- Print out the journal prompt and stick it in the back

 - Daily walks in nature